 What do blogs traditionally deal with?

-The best arrangement would be to include both articles and blogs on the website with their differing tones and content.
+The best arrangement would be to include articles and blogs on the website with differing tones and content.
 The casual reader would get the blogs, and those who wish to dig deeper could have a go at the articles.
 Links would connect both, balancing each other in the final analysis.